Applying to Graduate School: What to Know

 How To Prepare for Graduate School

 After completing an undergraduate degree, students are then faced with a “next steps” decision.
-Some opt to take their bachelors and settle into their professions.
-Others choose to continue learning through additional coursework, another undergraduate degree, or pursue a graduate degree program.
+Some opt to take their bachelors and settle into their professions, while others choose to continue learning through additional coursework, another undergraduate degree, or pursue a graduate degree program.

 The Advantage of a Master’s Degree